ehsan-azimi/Telesurgery-HMD/README.md

 # Telesurgery-HMD
-This is the repo for the telesurgery project that runs on the HMD, as of 04/13/2022.
+This is the repo for the telesurgery project that runs on the HMD

 ## Installation